| | | | | | | |

 Olive and Tomato Focaccia

 Preheat the oven to 400 degrees.
-Coat an 8×12 glass baking dish with a bit of olive oil and spread it around the dish.
-Season the dish with sea salt and freshly cracked pepper, to taste.
+Coat a 9×13-inch glass baking dish with 1 tablespoon of olive oil and spread it around the dish.
+Season the dish with sea salt, freshly cracked pepper, crushed red pepper flakes, and dried oregano to taste.

 Olive and Tomato Focaccia